|

 hardlinks/junctions/symbolic links, should be copied to another hard disk.
 During

-the Smart Copy operation empty folders get copied too and the date/time stamps of
+the Smart Copy operation empty folders get copied too and the time stamps of

 folders/junctions/symbolic links are also restored at the corresponding destination